-Housing financing for the poor
+Report on housing financing for the poor

 The Human Rights Council, in its resolution 15/8, requested the Special Rapporteur on adequate housing as a component of the right to an adequate standard of living, and on the right to non-discrimination in this context to identify best practices, challenges and obstacles to the full realisation of the right to adequate housing and to pay special attention to the needs of persons in vulnerable situations as well as those belonging to marginalized groups.

-In her report to the UN General Assembly at its 67th session, the Special Rapporteur continued her previous work, by examining national policies promoting access to homeownership and affordable housing for the poorest segments of society or other marginalized groups.
+In this report, the Special Rapporteur continues her previous work by examining national policies promoting access to homeownership and affordable housing for the poorest segments of society or other marginalized groups.
 The report focuses on policies and programmes which aim to promote access to adequate housing for the poor through:

-For this purpose, the Special Rapporteur circulated a questionnaire to solicit information from States, local authorities and civil society for the preparation of the report.
+The Special Rapporteur circulated a questionnaire to solicit information from States, local authorities and civil society for the preparation of the report.

-Questionnaire on Housing financing for the poor: English | French | Spanish
+Questionnaire on housing financing for the poor (English | French | Spanish)